-The Couple Rewinding Time At One Of Australia's Last Video Stores
+Final Credits As One Of Australia's Last Video Stores Closes Down

-In 1982 the couple opened their first video store, and fast forward to today, it still exists, stocking VHS, DVD and BluRay titles.
+In 1982, John and Marion opened their first video store, and fast forward to 2020, it still exists -- largely unchanged -- stocking VHS, DVD and BluRay titles.

 "That's why we developed my wife's shelf 'Marion's picks' because she does put quality movies on there," John Wallace told 10 daily.

 "It's the excitement of new films coming out every month.
 My wife is a very good film addict, she's very good at watching and commenting on them."

 They've amassed almost 30 000 DVD's and VHS's and now they are up for sale.

 "The last three days have been amazing.
 We have sold thousands of DVDs, a lot of VHS too.
 People are calling from Sydney and calling from Queensland too, they want to buy," Marion said.

 While John is well aware the 'heydays' are far behind them, he said that customers had actually slowly started coming back to video stores.

 "Netflix really took a toll on us but we are finding that people are starting to come back to us.
 They are sick of streaming platforms and they aren't getting what they want," he claimed.